vdae2304/Metodos-Numericos/Documentacion/Slices.md

 ### `slice::operator[]`

-Returns the element at position `i` in the slice.
+Return the element at position `i` in the slice.
 ```cpp
 size_t operator[](size_t i) const
 ```